Amrutha02-lap/Amrutha-S-Prasad-/README.md

 # Amrutha-S-Prasad-
-Image processing project in Google Colab demonstrating High Boost filtering and Sobel edge detection techniques for enhancing and detecting edges in images.
+This project demonstrates image enhancement and edge detection techniques in Python using Google Colab.
+It includes:
+High Boost Filtering – for sharpening images and enhancing details.
+Sobel Edge Detection – for detecting edges in both synthetic shapes and natural scenes.